Dynamic Request Routing

 If your service is simply proxying uploads to object storage, some services like S3 allow uploading directly from the browser.
 Rails supports this out of the box.

-If you can perform uploads via XMLHTTPRequest (aja Ajax), you can prepend the fly-prefer-region header to send the request directly to that region.
+If you can perform uploads via fetch or XMLHttpRequest, you can prepend the fly-prefer-region or fly-force-instance-id header to send the request directly to a specific region.

 fly-replay use cases